Rozemarijn1995/personal-website/content/en/home/research.md

 ---

 ## Dissertation project
 My dissertation project is inspired by the puzzle of the underrepresentation of women in parliament.
-In my research I focus on the recruitment chain: how do politicians get selected?
-This is of crucial importance, since already on the ballot paper women are underrepresented.
-In different papers I try to study the candidate selection procedure from different angles: e.g., who are the people that select candidates?
-What kind of preferences do they have for the ideal candidate list?
-But I will also look at the other side: the candidates.
-Which party members are more likely to run for office?

-By investigating these questions, I will contribute to answering the question of why there still is no equal gender representation in parliament.
+In my research I focus on how political parties select candidates and on the individual recruitment chain.
+What rules do parties use to select candidates and how this affect which candidates they select?
+Is there a gender gap in political ambition among party members?
+Do inclusive and exclusive selectorates create different candidate lists?
+By answering these questions I try to get a grasp on both the supply and demand of political candidates and to examine whether this is gendered.

 ## Other projects
 Apart from my dissertation project, I am involved in a couple of other research projects.
-These projects are about affective polarization, gender quota, and gender diversity in the media.
+These projects are about gender quota; candidate selection in the UK; LGBT wings in political parties; gendered parliamentary behavior; and (gendered) violence against politicians.